mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 To leave the portfolio, click the **Leave** button on the right side above the member list.

+If you are the only Portfolio Manager of the portfolio, when you click **Leave**, a dialog window opens and asks you to choose one of these two options:

+* Delete the portfolio permanently together with all the data in the portfolio when you leave the portfolio; or
-If you are the only Portfolio Manager of the portfolio, when you click **Leave**, a dialog window opens and asks you to choose either assign another user to be the new Portfolio Manager before you leave the portfolio, or delete the portfolio permanently when you leave the portfolio.
-If you choose to assign a user as the new Portfolio Manager, click **Assign Portfolio Manager**, and then select an existing member or invite a new member to be the new Portfolio Manager.
+* Assign another user to be the new Portfolio Manager before you leave the portfolio
+  * If you choose to assign another user to be the new Portfolio Manager, click **Assign Portfolio Manager**, and then select an existing member, or invite a new member to be the new Portfolio Manager.

 #### 5.1.2 Adding New Users {#add-users}